Concentration-Free Quantum Kernel Learning in the Rydberg Blockade: Toy kernel

-Following a quench from the $\ket{\mathbb{Z}_2} = \ket{rgrg\dots}$ initial state, long-lived coherent oscillations arise with a period $T_{\text{rev}}\simeq 1.38 \times 2\pi/\Omega$ independent of system size.
-They can be explained by the presence of $N+1$ equally-spaced low-entangled energy eigenstates, dubbed \textit{quantum many-body scars}, in the otherwise thermal spectrum of the Hamiltonian of Eq.~\eqref{eq:pxp}.
-It was shown in \cite{Turner_2018, choi2019emergent} that this oscillatory dynamics can be described at early times by the forward scattering approximation (FSA).
-In this view, the PXP Hamiltonian is represented as
+It was shown in \cite{Turner_2018, choi2019emergent} that the oscillatory dynamics unfolding from the initial $|\mathbb{Z}_2\rangle$ state can be described at early times by the forward scattering approximation (FSA).
+In this view, the PXP Hamiltonian at zero detuning ($\lambda=0$) is represented as